 Additionally, the facility includes live imaging, a 200-person seminar room, loading dock, centralized RO water, centralized liquid nitrogen and wet benches with flow cytometry, histology, microscopy, radioisotope and tissue culture distributed core spaces supporting genomics and proteomics research.
-Upper floors will consist of dry laboratories supporting computational biology and biomechanical engineering.
-Four interior lab floors will be shelled for future build out until principal investigators are secured for occupancy.
+Upper floors comprise dry laboratories supporting computational biology and biomechanical engineering.
+Four interior lab floors were shelled for future build out.
 Central structural, plumbing, mechanical and electrical systems have been sized and designed for maximum flexibility accommodating a broad range of research possibilities, and allowing easy conversion of existing research space.

 Follow the Links below for Topping Out Press Releases:

 The University of Arizona College of Medicine: http://phoenixmed.arizona.edu/BSPB

 The Arizona Republic: http://arizonarepublic.az.newsmemory.com/publink.php?shareid=184a4d409